Day for Night (film): Themes

+One of the film's themes is whether cinema is more important than life to those who make it.
+It makes many allusions both to filmmaking and to movies themselves, perhaps unsurprisingly since Truffaut began his career as a film critic who championed cinema as an art form.
+The film opens with a picture of Lillian and Dorothy Gish, to whom it is dedicated.
+In one scene, Ferrand opens a package of books he has ordered on directors such as Luis Buñuel, Carl Theodor Dreyer, Ingmar Bergman, Alfred Hitchcock, Howard Hawks, Jean-Luc Godard, Ernst Lubitsch, Roberto Rossellini and Robert Bresson.

+The film's French title could sound like L'ennui américain ("American boredom"): Truffaut wrote elsewhere of the way French cinema critics inevitably make this pun of any title that uses nuit.
+Here, he deliberately invites his viewers to recognise the artificiality of cinema, particularly American-style studio film, with its reliance on effects such as day for night, that Je vous présente Paméla exemplifies.

 Production

 The film was based on an original idea by Truffaut who said he wanted the picture to do for film what Fahrenheit 451 did for books "to show why it is good to love the cinema".
-The film was shot in Nice on an enormous set for a Paris street originally built by an American company and used for Lady L (1965) and The Madwoman of Chaillot (1969).
-Truffaut got the idea while editing Two English Girls (1971).
+He dedicated the film to Dorothy and Lillian Gish, whom Truffaut called "the first two actresses of the cinema"; he said the film was made in "the spirit of friendship for all the people in the movie business".

+Casting

 Truffaut used international actors because he felt French cinema did not have the mythological aspect he wanted.
 He said the film was influenced by The Golden Coach and Singin' in the Rain (both 1952); the latter was his favourite film about filmmaking because it showed everyone involved in a film, not just the director and star.

-Bisset was cast in part because she spoke French.
+Jacqueline Bisset was cast in part because she spoke French.
 "I was so flattered when he [Truffaut] called", said Bisset.
 "It's wonderful to work with someone who likes working with women".

-The film was dedicated to the Gish sisters, whom Truffaut called "the first two actresses of the cinema"; he said the film was made in "the spirit of friendship for all the people in the movie business".
+Filming

+The film was shot mainly in Nice on an enormous set for a Paris street originally built by an American company and used for Lady L (1965) and The Madwoman of Chaillot (1969).
+Truffaut got the idea while editing Two English Girls (1971).